-Maryborough Open House and Garden welcomes you to discover stories of our heritage buildings and delightful gardens.
+Maryborough Open House welcomes you to discover stories of our heritage buildings and delightful homes.

 In September 2012, Maryborough held its first ‘Open House’, joining a world-wide ‘family’ of Open House events, the first of which was held in London in 1992.
 The concept has spread to more than 30 cities around the world, including Adelaide, Melbourne and Perth and countries including Spain, USA, Finland, Italy and Greece.

 Open House is also held in Brisbane, Gold Coast, Sunshine Coast, Bundaberg and Toowoomba.

 At any time of the year in Maryborough, you can discover living history in all shapes and forms; streets filled with architectural delights; striking public art celebrating a rich heritage; museums and collections capturing the spirit and memories of pioneers.